simplymadeapps/PreferenceHelper/README.md

 ```

 The library is using the object type of the input or fallback to determine what SharedPreference method to use (ex, putString, putLong, putInt, etc).
 This can cause confusion when you pass in a null object as one of these parameters.
-If you need to store a null object or retrieve an object with a null fallback, you should pass in that object type.
+If you need to store a null object or retrieve an object with a null fallback you should pass in that object type.

 Storing a null string:
 ```
 PreferenceHelper.put("current_user_name", null, String.class);
 ```

-Getting a null set:
+Getting a set with a null fallback:
 ```
 Set<String> usernames = PreferenceHelper.get("all_names", null, Set.class);
 ```